 The strong competition programme sets a demanding task in front of our jury, to award only one Best Fiction, Best Docu-mentary and Best Animation film.

-one Croatian film professional and one student.
-The purpose to this is for students to learn from the professionals and for Croatian filmmakers to connect and work with young international filmmakers, encouraging future collaborations and exchange of ideas.
-They can decide to award a special mention of the jury to any outstanding works from the programme and the audiences play a big role by voting for the best film in their opinion, giving out the Audience Award.
+The jury can also decide to award a special mention to any outstanding works from the programme and the audiences play a big role by voting for the best film of their choice, giving out the Audience Award.